At least one dead as white nationalists ignite Virginia clashes

 The Charlottesville City Council voted unanimously to allow the police chief to declare a curfew.
 No action on the move has been taken yet, Mayor Mike Signer said on his Facebook page.

-The confrontation was a stark reminder of the growing political polarization that has intensified since Trump's election last year.
+The confrontation was a stark reminder of the growing political polarization since Trump's election last year.

 "You will not erase us," chanted a crowd of white nationalists, while counter-protesters carried placards that read: "Nazi go home" and "Smash white supremacy."